 A survey of the diversity and evolution of algae and plants.
 Topics on plant anatomy, physiology, phylogeny, ecological and economic importance, and plant-microbe interactions are integrated throughout.
 Concurrent registration in BIO361L is required.
-(Three hours of lecture, four hours of laboratory.)

 Prerequisite(s): BIO151(Introductory Biology), BIO152(Evolution, Ecology and Diversity)